I revisited Xinjiang for the second time in less than a year, and I'm eager to return whenever the opportunity arises.

 These are just a few of the insights gleaned from my two visits to Xinjiang, and I eagerly anticipate the perspective the third visit will bring, undoubtedly accompanied by more profound lessons.

-Charbel Barakat is a Lebanese journalist based in kuwait.
+Charbel Barakat is a Lebanese journalist based in Kuwait.

 Planner: Jie Wenjin